 3. Make the pitch

-You did your research, you’ve built the relationship with the blogger.
-You have a good idea that you think fits perfectly for their blog.
+You did your research, you’ve built the relationship with the influencer.
+You have a good idea that you think fits perfectly for their site.

 4. Pitch email example